 23.5.1989 A Certain Ratio at The Town and Country Club, Kentish Town.
 Iconic Manchester band, releasing records on Factory since 1979.

 We had put A.C.R. on at The Buzz Club in June 1986.
 They had a newish line up in ’89, which featured a bleached haired female singer.
-I felt someone tweak me from behind, turned round and there was Ian Brown, ‘If she sucks in her cheeks any more, she’ll burst’ .
+During the gig, I felt someone tweak me from behind, turned round and there was Ian Brown, ‘If she sucks in her cheeks any more, she’ll burst’ .
 Wow.
 Keep cool Jo, ‘haha, yeah’.
 It was Ian and John Squire still in town after their gig the night before.
-They talked about the Buzz Club ‘we thought it was really cool to see the promoters down the front’ (Ian had been on stage and noticed me?!)
+They talked about the Buzz Club ‘we thought it was really cool to see the promoter down the front’ (Ian had been on stage and noticed me?!)
 They asked if there was anywhere to go on to after this gig.
 Six months later I would have had no problem with this.
 By then, I knew lots of great clubs to go to and could probably have also organised guest lists.
 But we had only been living in London for a few months so sadly, we didn’t know anywhere to go.
 So we said our good byes after the gig and headed home.

 The Happy Mondays ‘Lazyitis’ was released in May 1989 and actually just managed to get in to the top 40.
 We’d put The Happy Mondays on at The Buzz Club in July 1987, only about 30 people were at that gig.
 A scene was starting that we were a part of, not just as fans, but having actually put the bands on in Aldershot.
 It was incredibly exciting.
 Danny was working at Mayking Records in Battersea and Factory Records were his account, so he brought ‘Lazyitis’ home as a test pressing.